 For Permanent Intermittent (PI) employees, the 12 or 24 month vesting period begins following the completion of a control period, at the point the PI becomes eligible for health benefits.
 For example, if a PI meets the required hours in the July 1 through December 31 control period, they first become eligible for health benefits on February 1.
 The vesting clock starts on February 1 and continues to run unless the PI permanently separates or loses health eligibility.

 If I transfer from a unit without vesting to one with vesting, does dependent health care vesting apply?

-No. If you're already receiving 100% of the employer health contribution for dependents, you remain fully vested no matter how long you've worked for the State.
+No. If you're already receiving 100 percent of the employer health contribution for dependents, you remain fully vested no matter how long you've worked for the state.

 If I transfer from a unit with vesting to one without vesting, does dependent health care vesting apply?

-No. You begin receiving 100% of the employer health contribution for dependents when you're appointed to the new bargaining unit.
+No. You begin receiving 100 percent of the employer health contribution for dependents when you're appointed to the new bargaining unit.